You can read our statement on suffolk.gov.uk.

 Please keep an eye on this page for more information about upcoming ELSA events.

-Our annual ELSA conference was held on 19 October 2023 with a range of fantastic keynote speakers covering a breadth of topics relevant to the ELSA role.
+Our annual ELSA conferences were last held on 19 October 2023 and 20 November 2024 with a range of fantastic keynote speakers covering a breadth of topics relevant to the ELSA role.
+Please see some of the presentations below.